 The thought of taking on the responsibility of selling your own property while cutting out the losses to an agent’s commission can be appealing and empowering for the right homeowner.
-Let’s maximize both your chances and returns by looking at these 5 mistakes homeowners make with FSBO listings in Detroit:
+Let’s maximize both your chances and returns by looking at these 5 mistakes homeowners make with FSBO listings in Southeast Michigan:

 There are few things that can damage your sales chances as much as missing the mark when initially pricing your property.